 (1) Underwriting discounts and commissions do not include a non-accountable expense allowance equal to 1.0% of the initial public offering price payable to the underwriters, the reimbursement of certain expenses of the underwriter we have agreed to pay and certain other compensation.
-See "Underwriting" for a description of, and additional information regarding, compensation payable to the underwriters.
+See "Underwriting" for a description of compensation payable to the underwriters.
+We refer you to "Underwriting" beginning on page 167 for additional information regarding underwriters' compensation.

-We have granted a 45-day option to the representative of the underwriters to purchase up to an additional 416,666 shares of common stock solely to cover over-allotments, if any.
+We have granted a 45-day option to the representative to purchase up to an additional shares of common stock solely to cover over-allotments, if any.

-The underwriters expect to deliver the shares on or about
+The underwriters expect to deliver the shares on or about 2021.